-Throughout FY20-21, the County implemented a coordinated program with ESG/CDBG-CV 2020 funds, Operation Home, to carry out Rapid Rehousing activities designed to identify sheltered and unsheltered homeless persons, as well as those at risk of homelessness and provide services necessary to help those persons quickly regain stability in permanent housing after experiencing a crisis and or homelessness.
-To date the program housed 201 households out of 537 active clients.
+The County implemented a coordinated program with ESG-CV and CDBG-CV 2020 funds, Operation Home, to carry out Rapid Rehousing activities designed to identify sheltered and unsheltered homeless persons, as well as those at risk of homelessness and provide services necessary to help those persons quickly regain stability in permanent housing after experiencing a crisis and or homelessness.
+To date the program has housed 577 households/958 clients out of 897 actively enrolled households/1,427 clients.
 The referrals to the program are from the coordinated entry system.
 The County will continue to fund the case management activities of the program with CDBG-CV funds.